Ebazhanov/cosmwasm-blockchain-smart-contract-example/README.md

-# Blockchain smart contracts with "CosmWasm" (academy.cosmwasm.com)
+# Create your own Blockchain smart contracts with "CosmWasm" (academy.cosmwasm.com)

 ❓ You will learn how to create **CosmWasm** Smart Contracts using Rust programming language!